ASU: 2024 Requirements, Scores & GPAs | CampusReel

 |Acceptance Rate

-Arizona State University-Tempe (ASU) requires that you either take the SAT or ACT.
-See the table below for how Arizona State University-Tempe (ASU)’s accepted students have performed on both tests.
+Arizona State University-Downtown Phoenix (ASU) requires that you either take the SAT or ACT.
+See the table below for how Arizona State University-Downtown Phoenix (ASU)’s accepted students have performed on both tests.
 You may be wondering how many test scores should you submit.
 Generally, don’t freak out about taking the test too often.
 Industry consensus is that you can submit up to 6 tests as a reasonable limit.

-Arizona State University-Tempe (ASU)’s average SAT score is 1150 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
+Arizona State University-Downtown Phoenix (ASU)’s average SAT score is 1070 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
 Check out the below table for a deeper look into how students performed - it’s also very interesting to look at the average test score over time.
-The trend over time helps give insight into whether Arizona State University-Tempe (ASU) is getting more or less competitive.
+The trend over time helps give insight into whether Arizona State University-Downtown Phoenix (ASU) is getting more or less competitive.

 |25th Percentile